Cash Versus Billing Insurance

-I have been asked so many times, “Is it better to be a cash only business or offer insurance coverage for midwifery services?”
+I have been asked so many times, “Is it better to be a cash-only business or offer insurance coverage for midwifery services?”
 I wish there was a simple answer to that complicated question.
-This question usually gets a response of more questions than an answer.
-What is your business plan look like?
+This question usually gets a response to more questions than an answer.
+What does your business plan look like?
 What population do you serve?
 What do your competitors do?

-Fewer insurance plans have out of network benefits and being in network usually requires some form of malpractice insurance in place.
-Few smaller midwifery practices can afford monthly payments required to have that level of coverage.
+Fewer insurance plans have out-of-network benefits and being in-network usually requires some form of malpractice insurance in place.
+Few smaller midwifery practices can afford the monthly payments required to have that level of coverage.
 The larger your practice is or will become, the more likely insurance billing for services will be necessary to be profitable.

-I know these are the answers midwives would like to hear, but you need to look at your specific mission, goals, area, and services wanting to provided to the community.
+I know these are the answers midwives would like to hear, but you need to look at your specific mission, goals, area, and services you want to provide to the community.
 Typically care is a hybrid between insurance reimbursement and cash discount prepayment models of payment.
 It will give families choices that can fit a family that doesn’t have good and poor health insurance coverage.

 We developed the course, Comprehensive Billing and Coding for Birth Centers and Midwives, to help you understand the crucial elements that enable your practice